GPT-5.2 ProBatch 2

 1. 1Define a state space (“where you are” in a research program).

-2. 2Define a small basis set of operators (the moves he keeps making).
+2. 2Define a small basis set of (the moves he keeps making).

 3. 3Show composition rules (what order matters, what commutes, what produces “Brenner-style” leaps), with concrete instantiations from the excerpts you gave.